 Interviewed by Kieran Yates

 I grew up living in Balham in a really lovely house.
 It was on Carmine Road.
 I lived with my grandad, grandma and great grandma.
 Sometimes relatives would stay over from Jamaica, so I ended up growing up around a lot of Jamaicans.
-The house was Victorian and my grandad didn't really like to do much with it, so it was quit rough around the edges.
+The house was Victorian and my grandad didn't really like to do much with it, so it was quite rough around the edges.
 I never used to like it as a kid, because when you're young you just like new stuff, don't you?
 But then i grew up and realised it was a brilliant house, I'd definitely snap it up now!

 I recently went to Jamaica and realised that the way our house was decorated was very typical of Jamaicans in the countryside.
 It was full of fake flowers, runners and carpet everywhere, and a coffee table that had to be on top of a rug.
 There were loads of doilies too, loads of doilies.
 I've actually really grown to love the way they do stuff.
 It's all coming back to me now.